apmckinlay/gsuneido/docs/index.md

 However, user defined classes cannot define their own Iter method because it is built-in on classes and instances to iterate through the members.

 A **sequence** is a kind of virtual object that wraps an iterator and instantiates it lazily.
-Sequences are returns by some built-in methods like Seq and object.Members.
-They can also be explicitly created using the Suneido language Sequence(iter) function.
+Sequences are returned by some built-in methods like `Seq` and `object.Members`.
+They can also be explicitly created using the Suneido language `Sequence` (iter) function.

 The iterator passed to Sequence should also have Infinite? and Dup methods.
 An infinite sequence (e.g. all the odd numbers) will throw an error if anything tries to instantiate it.
 Dup should return a copy of the iterator that is reset to start at the beginning.